ABDELLANI-Youcef/library-js/README.md

 The features implemented with this project are:

 - User can create a book by entring its data
-- User can delete a book from library(book list)
+- User can delete a book from the library(book list)
 - User can toggle the 'read' status of the book via a button in the display
 ## Getting started (Development)